You can choose from 3 SEG tariffs:

 Your SEG contract ends when you sell your home.
 Please give 28 days' notice, and send a closing reading.
 If the new owners want to get SEG payments, they’ll need to sign up for it themselves.

 We need to make sure the electricity being recorded on your export meter is definitely coming from your system, and not from somewhere else.
 If you have a battery installed, you’ll need to send us a detailed line diagram from your installer.
 It should clearly show the direction of energy going from your solar panels to the rest of the installation.
+We also need to know if it’s a bi-directional battery that can be charged from the grid.

 We’re more than happy to take another look at your application – just email us at [email protected].
 But please remember that you must meet all the criteria to get signed up for SEG payments.